 Clearly, your body requires a certain amount of stressful stimulus to grow stronger.
 In fact, that damage- recovery cycle is the whole basis of fitness training: You break your body down, and it responds by building itself back up better than before.

 But if you’ve been putting your body through its paces without opportunity for full recovery, or if you’ve been under additional stresses (physical, mental or emotional), you may not be giving your body a chance to restore itself.
-To do so, you may need to change your routine, pare down your training load or, in some cases, walk away from training altogether — at least for a
+To do so, you may need to change your routine, pare down your training load or, in some cases, walk away from training altogether — at least for a little while.

 “You can only make fitness gains when your body has time to recover from the training loads you put it under,” asserts Chris Carmichael, founder of Carmichael Training Systems in Colorado Springs, Colo., and coach of seven-time Tour de France champion Lance Armstrong.
 That means the harder you push, the more carefully you must observe the low points of your periodization schedule.